Vacuum polarization in Uranium: An introduction

-we have $(u^{(-)}_0, w^{(+)}_0)_{\vec{x}}=(-u^{(+)}_0,w^{(-)}_0)_{-\vec{x}}$, $\vec{x} \in \mathbb{R}^3$.
-Consequently $w$ corresponds to the mirror image of the antiparticle.
-Similarly using invariance of equations~\eqref{501a}, \eqref{501b} under the space inversion~$P$ it is easy to see that a general solution of~$v$ is the mirror image of~$u$.
-Since $v$ is the charge conjugate of $w$ it is natural to identify $u$ and $v$ with the chiral components of the particle.
-In the Dirac representation of the $\gamma$-matrices one obtains a different picture such that in the non-relativistic limit one component is dominant, i.e. for $E>0$ it corresponds to an electron.
-However in the Electroweak theory it is more convenient to keep $u$ and~$v$ independent because, as we all know after the Wu experiment, these two particles interact differently.
-Using the four component spinor~$\psi$ a positive energy solution describes the chiral components of a particle and, due to the $CPT$ map~\eqref{3101a}, a negative energy solution which can not propagate forwards in time corresponds to the mirror image of the antiparticle.
-In relativistic quantum theory the time direction for virtual particles outside of the light cone depends on a system of coordinates hence the both solutions are necessary to construct the propagator.
-For a virtual particle evolution of state during a time interval $\delta t=t_2 - t_1$ is

-The case $\delta t<0$ corresponds to the propagation of the antiparticle~$\psi_2 \to \psi_1$ with a positive energy~$-E$, see "The theory of positrons"~\cite{dic} by R. Feynman where he also proposed that virtual pairs in the vacuum may interact with the real external charges.
+Using invariance of equations~\eqref{501a}, \eqref{501b} under the space inversion~$P$ it is easy to see that a solution for~$v$ is the mirror image of~$u$.
+Since $v$ is the charge conjugate of $w$ it is natural to identify $u$ and $v$ with the chiral components of a particle.
+In the Dirac representation of the $\gamma$-matrices one obtains a different picture, more precisely, one of the components becomes dominant in the non-relativistic limit, i.e. for $E>0$ it corresponds to an electron.
+However in the Electroweak theory it is more convenient to keep $u$ and~$v$ independent because, as we all know after the Wu experiment, the chiral components interact differently.
+For the four component spinor~$\psi$ a positive energy solution describes the chiral components of a particle and, due to the $CPT$ symmetry, a negative energy solution which can not propagate forwards in time corresponds to the mirror image of the antiparticle.
+In relativistic quantum theory the time direction outside the light cone depends on a system of coordinates hence the both solutions are necessary.
+For $t<0$ the antiparticle propagates~$\psi_t=-e^{- i (- E) |t|} \psi_0$ with a positive energy~$-E$, see "The theory of positrons"~\cite{dic} by R. Feynman where he also proposed that the virtual pairs in the vacuum may interact with the real external charges.